Evangelical Alliance Mission: History

 TEAM was founded on October 14, 1890, by Rev. Fredrik Franson (as the Scandinavian Alliance Mission, or S.A.M.).
 Early missionaries pioneered in China, Japan, South Africa, Mongolia, India and Venezuela.
 Following Franson’s death in 1908, the mission continued to expand into Latin America and thrive in Africa and Asia.
 Following World War II, the ministry grew rapidly as wartime experiences fueled passions to serve overseas and provided new missionaries with the skills to do it.

 In 1949, the Scandinavian Alliance Mission changed its name to become The Evangelical Alliance Mission, or TEAM, a better reflection of its broad scope of ministries and missionaries.
 In the decades following, TEAM opened major initiatives in the Arab world, and developed specialized ministries such as hospitals, Bible institutes, orphanages, publications, linguistic work, and children’s education to support its overall mission of church planting.

 TEAM grew both organically and through mergers with other missions, and by the beginning of the 21st Century had also renewed its focus on “post-Christian” regions of Europe and Central America.
 TEAM workers celebrated as the mission’s vision came full-circle when they began working for the first time in Sweden, homeland of founder Fredrik Franson.

 Today, in a rapidly changing missions context both in the United States and abroad, TEAM and its network of over 2,000 churches continues to explore new fields for missionary work and innovative new ways to serve.
 Today, more than 575 TEAM missionaries and staff serve in more than 40 countries.

-Purpose

-TEAM's mission is to partner with the Global Church in sending disciples who make disciples and establish missional churches to the glory of God.
-TEAM is an evangelical mission agency which, in alliance with churches around the world, has planted and established Bible-believing congregations on every continent.
-TEAM personnel contribute to this goal as they live out their faith through many avenues, including education, media and literature, relief and development and health-care.